UPDATED AUGUST 2025

 3-days old | Youngstown, Ohio

 Aiden Grim, 3-days old, was fatally bitten on the head by a family dog.
+Youngstown police were called to a home in the 3500 block of Valerie Drive at about 5:45 am.
+Officers arrived and found the baby deceased with a head injury.
 The infant had been lying in a plastic laundry basket on the floor.
 His mother, Kristy Grim, 21, was sleeping next to him on the couch.
 She awoke to the baby screaming, covered in blood.
-Youngstown police arrived and found the baby deceased with a head injury.
-Police said Grim's brother and mother were also home at the time, along with five dogs.
+Grim's brother and mother were also home at the time, along with five dogs.
 Authorities seized the dog that inflicted the bite.
 Dr. Joseph Ohr, the forensic pathologist who performed the autopsy, said the baby died after the dog's teeth pierced the infant's skull causing fatal brain injuries.
-The manner of death was ruled accidental.
+The death was ruled accidental.
 Dr. Ohr said the Labrador retriever-shepherd mix tried to pick the baby up from the laundry basket.
 Facebook photos -- which caused an angry backlash on social media -- showed that the dogs used these baskets as beds.
 No charges were filed.
 The male dog belonging to Grim's brother was later declared vicious and returned to him. [source citations]

 Date of death: February 7, 2016 Chained: No